-To help you understand just how enormous that number is, here are some comparisons.
+To emphasize just how enormous that number is, here are some comparisons.
 The number of grains of sand in the world is estimated to be 7.5 x 1018.
 And the total number of stars in the entire universe is estimated to be 7 x 1022.
 The total number of people who have ever lived on Earth over all of time is estimated to be about 100 billion (give or take a few billion).
-Let’s be wildly and unrealistically conservative to error on the side of caution and multiply the number of people who have ever lived by a factor of 1,000 (to make sure we are not underestimating the odds), which gives us 100,000,000,000,000 or 1 x 1014 people that have lived on Earth over all time.
+Let’s be wildly and unrealistically conservative and error on the side of caution and multiply the number of people who have ever lived by a factor of 1,000 (to make sure we are not underestimating the odds), which gives us 100,000,000,000,000 or 1 x 1014 people that have lived on Earth over all time.
 So even if you had a million times a billion times a trillion planet Earths, the odds that in all of those that one person would have been born by chance and fulfilled (even partially) the prophecies of Jesus are effectively zero.
 Jesus wasn’t an accident.

 The odds of an ant lifting up the Sun and putting it on its back is about the same as someone being born by chance matching and fulfilling the prophecies that are foretold concerning Jesus in the Bible: namely zero.
 So, His life was not by chance, or random, or a lucky set of coincidences; no, Scripture says that “He [Jesus] was foreknown before the foundation of the world, but has appeared in these last times for the sake of you who through Him are believers in God,” appearing “when the fullness of time came” and “while we were still helpless [in sin], at the right time Christ died for the ungodly.”